-If you're looking for more advanced courses to enhance your customer service skills, the Institute of Customer Service (ICS), the industry's awarding body, offers professional management and strategy training for team leaders, managers and senior managers.
+If you're looking for more advanced customer service courses to enhance your skills, the Institute of Customer Service (ICS), the industry's awarding body, offers professional management and strategy training for team leaders, managers and senior managers.

 Sales management training

+If you're already established as a sales professional, you may wish to take the next step and progress to management.
 Becoming certified with a sales management qualification will increase your employability in a highly competitive job market.
-There are a range of courses on offer, including:
+There are a range of courses on offer:

 - The Chartered Institute of Marketing (CIM) Managing the Sales Team three-day course, available at introductory, advanced and masterclass levels, is designed to equip sales managers for success in the modern marketplace.
 The course focuses on both the team and manager development - in areas such as managing underperformance, boosting enthusiasm and accurately forecasting sales.
 Prices start at £899 (virtually) with CIM members benefiting from a discounted rate.

 - The ISM Diploma in Sales and Account Management is ISM's biggest Level 5 qualification aimed at experienced sales managers.
 Candidates are expected to hold either a degree or have gained at least five years' sales experience.
 The diploma takes approximately 12-15 months to complete, and fees will vary depending on your institution.
 You'll need ISM membership for all its qualifications, but this is included as part of the course costs.

 Visit Professional Academy for information about the different sales management courses on offer from the CIM and ISM training provider.

 As well as qualifications that take weeks, months and years to complete, there are also plenty of short sales training courses on offer.